 Renting a car abroad is not always easy.
 I’ve rented cars in Martinique, Canada, the UK and there’s no forgetting the near disaster in Guadeloupe!
 Between surcharges, taxes, miscellaneous expenses, short gearboxes – I’ve seen it all!

-Tom won’t let me drive his car (even in a parking lot!) but it hasn’t stopped me getting my cruising fix.
+My partner won’t let me drive his car (even in a parking lot!) but it hasn’t stopped me getting my cruising fix.
 Seeing as I’ve written about buying a car, I thought it would be helpful to share the things I consider to avoid disappointment when hiring a car while globetrotting.

 What are your plans?

 Are you just going on a day trip?
 If so, you probably don’t need that big of a car.
 Are you going on a big trip, like overland touring, off-roading, or a journey across Canada?
 You’ll be looking for a completely different type of car (larger, more fuel efficient) and that will affect where you go to rent it.
 Big trip planning isn’t my forte, so you can read some really great tips here.
 Your plans will influence all of the next things to consider!
 Don’t compromise on the necessities though – you know, seatbelts, safety, spares, insurance…